 If you go to court, you have the right to an interpreter.
-You need to tell the court that you need an interpreter.
-You need to ask for an interpreter as soon as you find out you are going to court.
+Tell the court you need an interpreter.
+Ask for an interpreter as soon as you find out you are going to court.

-You can get information and referrals from the Massachusetts Immigrant And Refugee Advocacy Coalition (MIRA).
-Their phone number is 617-350-5480.
+You can get information and referrals from the Massachusetts Immigrant And Refugee Advocacy Coalition (MIRA);617-350-5480.

-I am an immigrant and the person who is battering me is the one who is supposed to help me get my immigration status.
+I am an immigrant and the person who is abusing me is the one who is supposed to help me get my immigration status.
 Is there special help for me?

 Yes.
 Immigrant survivors of domestic violence have rights under federal law, "Violence Against Women Act" (VAWA).

 Call one of the organizations listed in Who can I call with questions about immigration issues?
 They may be able to help you file for immigration status under the Violence Against Women Act.